Ross Girshick (rbg)

 Research

-I'm interested in algorithms for visual perception (object recognition, localization, segmentation, pose estimation, ...) and representation learning (pre-training networks using strong supervision, weak supervision, or no supervision at all).
+I'm interested in algorithms for visual perception (object recognition, localization, segmentation, pose estimation, ...), representation learning (pre-training networks using strong supervision, weak supervision, or no supervision at all), and the interaction of vision and language.
 My work explores topics in computer vision and machine/deep/statistical learning.

 About me / bio

-Ross Girshick is a research scientist in Meta AI's Fundamental AI Research (FAIR) team, working on computer vision and machine learning.
+Ross Girshick is a Distinguished Research Scientist at the Allen Institute for Artificial Intelligence (AI2).
 He received a PhD in computer science in 2012 from the University of Chicago while working with Pedro Felzenszwalb.
-Prior to joining FAIR, Ross was a researcher at Microsoft Research and a postdoc at the University of California, Berkeley, where he was advised by Jitendra Malik and Trevor Darrell.
+Before joining AI2, Ross was a Research Scientist in Meta's Fundamental AI Research (FAIR) team working on computer vision and machine learning (2015-2023), a Researcher at Microsoft Research (2014-2015), and a postdoc at the University of California, Berkeley, where he was advised by Jitendra Malik and Trevor Darrell (2012-2014).
 His interests include representation learning and systems for solving computer vision problems that exhibit broad generalization.
-He received the 2017 PAMI Young Researcher Award and the 2017 and 2021 PAMI Mark Everingham Prizes for his open source software contributions.
+He received the 2017 PAMI Young Researcher Award and the 2017, 2021, and 2023 PAMI Mark Everingham Prizes for his contributions to open source software and datasets.
 Ross is well-known for developing the R-CNN (Region-based Convolutional Neural Network) approach to object detection, and, in 2017, Ross received the Marr Prize at ICCV for "Mask R-CNN".
 Outside of research, Ross is usually rock climbing and trying to send his latest project.

 Publications and tech reports on Google scholar